So you have a very green and healthy diet. The fruits and vegetables are all set to give your body the elements it needs to be healthy.

 With the help of juicing and blending, consuming the right number of fruits and vegetables becomes possible.
 Juicing is done with a juicer’s use, and for blending, blenders are available in the market.

 Different purposes of Juicing and Blending

 The significant difference between the process of juicing and blending is what you are getting after the process.
-Some people like to eat fruits and vegetables when all the fibres remain intact in them.
+Some people like to eat fruits and vegetables when all the fibers remain intact in them.

 Nutritional Benefits of Juicing and Blending

 The juice extracted by the juicer is high in vitamins and nutrients that are required by the human body.
-It means juicing is an easier way to absorb the nutrients present in the fruits and vegetables.
+It means juicing is an easier way to absorb the nutrients present in fruits and vegetables.

 fibre Contents After Juicing and Blending